-- You send them an email with your proposal (what article to write, why they should accept a post from you etc)
+- You email them your proposal (what article to write, why they should accept your post, etc).

 - In the article, you add a link pointing to your website.

-Guest posting for links is a great way to improve your link profile provided that you publish your articles on high quality websites and that the links are dofollow.
+Guest posting is a great way to improve your link profile, provided that you publish your articles on high-quality websites and that the links are do follow.

-Once you start with link building, you will soon realize that it’s too difficult to find websites that are willing to link out.
+Once you start link building, you will soon realize it’s too difficult to find websites willing to link out.

-One way to increase your chances is to go after websites that you know that they already link out to other websites.
+One way to increase your chances is to go after websites you know already link to others.

-In other words, if a website is already linking to one of your competitors, you have more chances to get a link from them, provided that you have something good to offer them and that you approach them correctly.
+In other words, if a website already links to one of your competitors, you have more chances to get a link from them, provided that you have something good to offer and approach them correctly.

-- The first step is to analyze your main competitors profile (using SEMRUSH or other link analysis tool) and find which websites are linking to them.
+- The first step is to analyze your main competitor’s profile (using a link analysis tool) and find which websites are linking to them.

-- Then you can find the contact details of the owners and send them a personalized email with your proposal.
+- Then, you can find the owners’ contact details and send them a personalized email with your proposal.

 The above list is not complete.
-There are other link building techniques you can use to enrich your link profile but two things remain certain.
-First, is that link building is still important for Google and rankings and second, link building is one of the most time consuming and difficult parts of SEO.
+You can use other link-building techniques to enrich your link profile, but two things remain certain.
+First, link building is still important for Google and rankings, and second, link building is one of the most time-consuming and challenging parts of SEO.

-Backlinks are important for SEO and for the growth and sustainability of a website.
+Backlinks are important for SEO and a website’s growth and sustainability.
 Recent studies show that the role of backlinks in the Google ranking algorithm is still crucial.

-What you need to improve your rankings is high quality backlinks from related websites.
-In the past, we used to say that a link is a link but that’s not the case today.
-You should go after links that matter and not any type of link.
+What you need to improve your rankings is high-quality backlinks from related websites.
+In the past, we used to say a link is a link, but that’s not the case today.
+You should go after links that matter and not any links.

-Backlinks can give your website the extra push it needs to get to the top and enjoy the benefits of 24/7 non-stop organic traffic.
+Backlinks can give your website the extra push to get to the top of the SERPS and enjoy the benefits of 24/7 non-stop organic traffic.

 Getting those precious links is not easy.
-Link building is one of the most challenging and time-consuming activities of SEO.
+Link building is one of the most challenging and time-consuming SEO activities.